Veerusha/Veerusha/README.md

-# 👋 Hi, I’m Veerusha!
+# 👋 Hi, I’m Veeranna Kuruba!

 ## 👀 About Me
 I’m passionate about **technology, coding, and innovation**.
 I love solving problems and building creative solutions using **Python, JavaScript, and Full-Stack Development**.